 CREATE TABLE orders (id INT, customer_id INT, amount DECIMAL(10,2));

 How long does it take to learn SQL?

 Already a dab hand at languages and coding principles?
 If you already know your stuff, then SQL is considered easy to pick up and can be learned in just a couple of weeks.
 However, if you are new to coding, it can take a little longer.
 Practice makes perfect!

 Learn to code

 These technologies are just like specific professions tasked with certain duties and expectations.
-They are designated with a specific purpose.
+You’re a chef?
+Your task is to cook.
+Trained as a teacher?
+Then your task is to teach.
+It’s that simple.
+These technologies are designated with a specific purpose.
 There is an underlying functionality that makes these programming languages and software useful for modern coders.
 Otherwise, like the technologies of yesterday, they slip away unnoticed.

-Consider the fact that typewriters, for the most part, are either being used by unemployed writers or by governments to counter the threat of international spying due to how obsolete they have become in a digital world.
+- Consider the fact that typewriters, for the most part, are either being used by unemployed writers or by governments to counter the threat of international spying due to how obsolete they have become in a digital world.